jsiembida/bucky3/PROTOCOL.md

 measuring requests per second (RPS) or requests per minute (RPM).

-Now, *technically* a counter can be increased by any amount, so the value after the semicolon may be other than 1.
+Now, *technically* a counter can be increased by any amount, so the value after the colon may be other than 1.
 Bucky3 does handle this case, making it possible to nudge a counter up by arbitrary amounts.
 However, in practice you should never need to do this.
 For sanity, simply increase a counter always by 1.